Platelet Rich Plasma

 Platelet rich plasma (PRP) is a by-product of blood (plasma) that is rich in platelets.
 Until now, its use has been confined to the hospital setting.
-This was due mainly to the high cost of separating the platelets from the blood and the large amount of blood needed to produce a suitable quantity of platelets.
-New technology permits the doctor to harvest and produce a sufficient quantity of platelets from only 10 cc’s of blood drawn from the patient while they are having outpatient surgery.
+This was due mainly to the cost of separating the platelets from the blood and the large amount of blood needed to produce a suitable quantity of platelets.
+New technology permits doctors to harvest and produce a sufficient quantity of platelets from only 10 cc of blood, which is drawn from the patient while they are having outpatient surgery.

-PRP permits the body to take advantage of the normal, wholistic healing pathways at a greatly accelerated rate.
+PRP permits the body to take advantage of the normal, holistic healing pathways at an accelerated rate.
 During the healing process, the body rushes many cells and cell-types to the wound in order to initiate the healing process.
 One of those cell types is platelets.
 Platelets perform many functions, including formation of a blood clot and release of growth factors (GF) into the wound.
-These GF (platelet derived growth factors PGDF, transforming growth factor beta TGF, and insulin-like growth factor ILGF) function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.
-The more growth factors released sequestered into the wound, the more stem cells stimulated to produce new host tissue.
-Thus, one can easily see that PRP permits the body to heal faster and more efficiently.
+These growth factors function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.
+The more growth factors released and sequestered into the wound, the more stem cells are stimulated to produce new tissue.
+Thus, PRP permits the body to heal faster and more efficiently.

 PRP Has Many Clinical Applications

-PRP is used in the following procedures to accelerate and improve healing: wisdom teeth removal, bone grafting for dental implants, onlay and inlay grafts, sinus lift procedures, ridge augmentation procedures, closure of cleft lip and palate defects, repair of bone defects created by removal of teeth or small cysts and repair of fistulas between the sinus cavity and mouth.
+PRP can be used to aid bone grafting for dental implants.
+This includes onlay and inlay grafts, sinus lift procedures, ridge augmentation procedures, closure of cleft and/or lip, and palate defects.
+It can also assist in repair of bone defects created by removal of teeth or small cysts and repair of fistulas between the sinus cavity and mouth.